 “I have learned how the vulnerability of living openly helps me connect more deeply and personally with students and colleagues.

 “I have learned courage to find my own voice and speak difficult truths to others.”

 Our Annual Meeting LGBT+ mixer returned in Belfast in 2019 and, coronavirus permitting, will be held in Edinburgh this December.
 If you are unsure whether to join us for this friendly, inclusive and safe mixer, read this feedback from a delegate:

 “The LGBT+ mixer at the Ecology Across Borders Conference in Ghent (December 2017) was a wonderful event where I finally got to meet some other people like myself: gay as well as a scientist interested in the natural world.
 There were quite a few people there, and this made it all the more important to me, to see that all were eager to be there and wanted to meet others like them as well and discuss our wide-ranging research interests.
-Additionally, everyone was eager in sharing their ideas on how the LGBT+ mixer can expand into a wider group that allows us to be who we are whilst we share our science and navigate the research world.

-Whilst we are ecologists in our work life, it is important to know that there is a safe space for our community to gather.
+“While we are ecologists in our work life, it is important to know that there is a safe space for our community to gather.
 For many of us, admitting we are gay is hard enough, then we set out into a working world that is largely dominated by people who may not fully understand or wish to understand or tolerate this part of us, making us extremely careful about who we discuss our lives and work with.
 Whether we are from Britain or from a country that is intolerant of LGBT+ people, this mixer and potential group gives LGBT+ ecologists a place to know they are safe and welcome, allowing them to open up and share their work and research goals with others.”